whisthq/vm-scripts/linux/README.md

-# Fractal Linux Ubuntu Setup Scripts
+# Fractal Linux Ubuntu Scripts

 This subfolder is responsible for all the Linux-related system scripts to set up a computer, virtual machine or container as a server for Fractal streaming.